MillieSilva/RT-Worker/README.md

 ## Building
-First fetch the third party dependencies by doing
+Clone the repository then fetch the third party dependencies by doing
 > git submodule update --init

 Then build using `dotnet build` or visual studio